carbon-language/carbon-lang/docs/design/variadics.md

 can only match the variadic parameter.
 In summary, we can identify the possible matches for a symbolic argument $E$ as follows:

--   If $E$ is leading, let $i$ be one more than the number of earlier scalar symbolic arguments:
+-   If $E$ is leading, let $i$ be one more than the number of earlier singular symbolic arguments:
-    -   If $E$ is scalar, and there are no earlier variadic argument expressions, then $E$ can only match the $i$'th leading parameter.
+    -   If $E$ is singular, and there are no earlier variadic argument expressions, then $E$ can only match the $i$'th leading parameter.
     -   Otherwise, $$ can match the $i$'th leading parameter, any later leading parameters, and the variadic parameter.
--   If $E$ is trailing, let $i$ be one more than the number of later scalar symbolic arguments:
+-   If $E$ is trailing, let $i$ be one more than the number of later singular symbolic arguments:
-    -   If $E$ is scalar, and there are no later variadic symbolic arguments, then $E$ can only match the i'th trailing parameter from the end.
+    -   If $E$ is singular, and there are no later variadic symbolic arguments, then $E$ can only match the i'th trailing parameter from the end.
     -   Otherwise, $E$ can match the $i$'th trailing parameter from the end, any earlier trailing parameters, and the variadic parameter.